 mysql_upgrade was built.
 If not,

 mysql_upgrade exits.
 This option is

 enabled by default; to disable the check, use

 --skip-version-check.
 This option was added

 in MySQL 5.5.32.

 Cause binary logging to be enabled while

-logging during the upgrade, it was necessary to use the
+behavior; to disable binary logging during the upgrade, use

-inverse of this option, by starting the program with
+the inverse of this option (that is, start the program with